The Bluff View Guide to Climbing on Cayman Brac

 Read this TWICE before climbing a route at the Point!

 Climbing at the Point and Edd’s Place is an amazing and unique experience.
 However, it can turn into a serious situation should anything go wrong.
-Remember that unless there are some other climbers around, no one else on the island can rescue you but you!
+Remember that unless there are some other climbers around, and you manage to communicate with them, no one else on the island can rescue you but you!
 Always carry ascenders (prussik, Tiblock, Ropeman) on all routes!

 Often the wind and the sea breaking on the cliff make it impossible to hear each other while climbing.
 Establish rope signals (see below) or make other arrangements to communicate with your partner before rappelling over the edge